USAFA-ECE/ece281-book/_sources/lab/lab1.md

 and continue with two viable options.

 Typically, this is an involved process (often with a decision matrix!)
-But four our purposes, we will pick for you.
+But for our purposes, we will pick for you.

 Use [Digital](https://github.com/hneemann/Digital) to simulate the following two circuits.
 We give you templates in `prelab/`